Avon River (Grampians, Victoria)

-The Avon River, an inland intermittent river of the Wimmera catchment, located in the Grampians and Wimmera regions of the Australian state of Victoria.
+The Avon River, an inland intermittent river of the Wimmera catchment, in the Grampians and Wimmera regions of the Australian state of Victoria.
 Rising on the northern slopes of the Great Dividing Range, the Avon River flows north-westerly to reach its confluence with the Richardson River.
 The rivers of the Wimmera catchment drain into a series of ephemeral lakes that, whilst they do not directly empty into a defined watercourse, form part of the Murray River catchment of the Murray-Darling basin.